-- Local Technical Assistance Program (RS-2010-01-00-00) - Problem Identification: Addresses the problem of 235 local road fatalities in 2008 by providing safety technical assistance to municipalities that have areas of roadway safety concerns. - BHSTE funds a contract for the Local Technical Assistance Program (LTAP).
-Through this contract, two program engineers act as traffic safety advocates to the Commonwealth's municipalities by performing one-on-one technical assistance and by providing classroom training.
-Pennsylvania's municipalities employ over 12,000 road and bridge workers to manage over 70,000 miles of road.
+- Local Technical Assistance Program (RS-2010-01-00-00) - Problem Identification: In 2009, 27% of all crashes and 16% of all fatalities in Pennsylvania occurred on local roads.
+Addresses the problem of 197 local road fatalities in 2009 by providing safety technical assistance to municipalities that have areas of roadway safety concerns. - o BHSTE supplements a contract for the Local Technical Assistance Program (LTAP).
+Through this contract, two program engineers act as traffic safety advocates to the

+Commonwealth's municipalities by performing one-on-one technical assistance and by providing classroom training.